Dingle Peninsula County Kerry, Ireland Travel Guide

 Choose goods that genuinely support local livelihoods and traditional crafts.

-Choose independent shops over chain stores where possible for your purchases, to bolster local trade.
+Choose independent shops over chain stores if you can for your purchases, to bolster local trade.

 Book tours and activities directly with local operators rather than large international companies, to support community employment.

-If you need services like a taxi or a private guide, choose local individuals or companies.
+If you need services like a cab or a private guide, choose local individuals or companies.

 Exploitation of vulnerable populations is not a widespread issue in tourism on the Dingle Peninsula or in Ireland generally.
 When taking part in animal encounters, select reputable and ethical operators who prioritize animal welfare.